acalcutt/oupes-mega-hass/debug_info/README.md

 - **Attr 79 = External Battery Charge (direct percentage).** Raw value = battery %; confirmed raw 15 = 15% observed during charging.
 The integration reports this as-is with no scaling.
 - **Attr 80 = External Battery Temperature ÷10 in °F.** Confirmed against app temperature display (e.g. raw 878 → 87.8 °F).
 The earlier "section voltage" assumption was incorrect.
 - **Attr 105 = AC Inverter Protection flag.** Goes `1` approximately 60 seconds after the AC output is hardware-tripped (overcurrent or thermal) and remains `1` during the 8–10 minute thermal recovery window.
 Also activates during elevated-temperature normal operation as a thermal warning without a hard trip.
 Goes `0` once the device recovers.
 - **Attrs 21 and 22 are likely Total Input and Grid Input respectively.** Attr 21 is consistently exactly 1W higher than attr 22 across all captures and live readings (e.g. 36 vs 35, 30 vs 29).
-This is consistent with attr 21 = total charging input (grid + solar) and attr 22 = grid-only input, with the MPPT solar input always reporting ~1W of noise even with no panel connected.
+This is consistent with attr 21 = total charging input (grid + solar) and attr 22 = grid-only input.
+The 1W difference is the MPPT noise floor from attr 23 — confirmed to appear in the official app even with no panel connected, and confirmed in live CSV data (attr 23 = 1 during grid-on periods, 0 when grid is off).
 The original mapping (21 = Grid, 22 = Solar) was based on matching "Grid 30W" in the app against a value of 30, but attr 22 = 29 at that time is equally plausible as the actual grid reading.
+- **Solar port and attr 23 testing used a DC battery source,** not a real solar panel (no panel available).
+The port accepted DC input from the battery correctly; attr 23 reflected the input wattage as expected.
+Attr 23 = 1 (noise floor) is common during grid-on periods with nothing connected — this matches what the official app displays.
 - **Cloud connection is BLE-dependent.** The device only connects to the cloud broker while a phone is actively BLE-paired via the Cleanergy app.
 With no BLE connection, all publish requests return `num=0`.
 This was confirmed by the official app experiencing the same failure simultaneously. **This makes the WiFi/cloud path unsuitable for unattended Home Assistant integration.**
 - **Broker token appears long-lived.** The same token was observed across multiple separate capture sessions.
 It does not appear to be a short-lived session token.
 - **Client keepalive is `cmd=keep`**, not `cmd=is_online`.
 The app sends `cmd=keep\r\n` and receives `cmd=keep&timestamp=...&res=1`.
 The `cmd=is_online` command is a separate per-device check sent every ~5 seconds by the app.